-Detailed information on shipping seafood and fishery products to the EU is provided in the U.S. Department of Commerce's website.
-Information on mandatory EU labeling requirements as well as reports on the feasibility of an EU eco-label can be found in the European Commission's Fisheries website https://ec.europa.eu/fisheries/cfp/market/consumer-information en.
+Detailed information on shipping seafood and fishery products to the EU is provided in the U.S. Department of Commerce's exporter guide "Exporting Seafood to the European Union - December 2019 Update".
+Information on mandatory EU labeling requirements as well as reports on the feasibility of an EU eco-label can be found in the European Commission's Fisheries website https://ec.europa.eu/fisheries/cfp/market/consumer-information_en.